helmutkaufmann/wn-media-plugin/README.md

 [Intervention](http://image.intervention.io) library before the final result is again compressed and saved to disk.
 This approach results generally in faster processing but re-compresses images twice, which implies a (slight) loss of quality.

+Error handling must still be implemented, in particular failure to apply a filter, in particular when a filter is incorrectly written (e.g. *blurs* instead of *blur*).
 Further optimisations are planned.